I've always been a storyteller.

 In 2012, I sold the business in search of adventure.
 Our wee family spent a year on the road crossing Canada.
 I documented the journey in a photo essay entitled From The Passenger Side.
 That year in which we lived in Halifax, Nova Scotia transformed the way told stories.
 It also sparked another phase of my life.

-After returning to Vancouver, I began writing full time and engaging with the local writing community.
+After returning to B.C. and settling in Vancouver, I began writing full time and engaging with the local writing community.
 In 2015, I became a weekly guest on Roundhouse Radio.
 That incredible community talk radio project has now ended.
 There, of course, I talked about storytelling.

 In 2019, seeing a gap in the local offerings, I established Quill Academy of Creative Writing.
 Teaching was a natural fit.
 Since then, my team has worked with hundreds of students to help them discover their writing voice and support their skill development.
 I learn as much from them as hopefully they do from me.
 I now teach more than 20 classes every week and love every minute of it.